Philipine van Aanholt

 Philipine van Aanholt (born 26 May 1992) is a female sailor from Curaçao, competing mainly in the Laser Radial class.
 She is a two-time Women World Champion in non-Olympic classes.
 In 2008 and 2009 she was chosen Curaçao's Youth Sports Women of the year.
 After the National Olympic Committee of the Netherlands Antilles lost its recognition by the International Olympic Committee following the dissolution of the Netherlands Antilles in 2010, van Aanholt was allowed to participate in the 2012 Summer Olympics as an Independent Olympic Athlete.
 In 2016, she represented neighboring island Aruba at the Summer Olympics in Rio de Janeiro.
 She was Aruba's flag bearer at the opening ceremony of the 2015 Pan American Games.
+In 2023, she won silver in the Sunfish class at the 2023 Pan American Games in Santiago, Chile.

-Sports Career
+Sports career

 Van Aanholt started sailing from an early age, in the Optimist.
 At the age of 12 she competed at her first World Championship in Ecuador.
 She moved on to the Splash, in this class she claimed her first World Championship title in 2008.
 The next year, she placed second in the Splash and earned her second World Championship title in the Sunfish.

 From 2009 forward, she was mainly active in the Laser Radial class.
 In this class she competed in five world championships and two Olympic Games.

 In 2011, she finished 5th in the Guadalajara Pan American Games and won the medal race.

 At the age of 19 she qualified for the London 2012 Olympics, in which she competed as an Independent Olympic Athlete.
 She finished in 36th place out of 41 competitors overall, with a 16th place as her best result in race 7.

 Van Aanholt was a gold medalist at the Central American & Caribbean Games 2014 in Veracruz, Mexico.

 At the opening ceremony of the 2015 Pan American Games in Toronto, Van Aanholt was Aruba's flag bearer and finished 4th overall.

 In the Rio 2016 Olympics, she represented neighboring island Aruba and finished 28th out of 37 competitors overall.

 Van Aanholt serves as the athlete representative at the Executive Board of Panam Sailing (2019-2023).